armory/documentation/_spinnaker/policy_engine.md

 **Step 1.
 Create Policies**

-The following OPA policy enforces two requirements:
+The following OPA policy enforces one requirement on all pipelines:
-* The first policy requires every pipeline with more than one stage to have a manual judgement stage at some phase
+* Any pipeline with more than one stage must have a manual judgement stage.
-* The second policy requires any stages that are a "deploy" type to have notifications enabled.

 ```
-# manual-judgment-and-notifications.rego
+# manual-judgment.rego
 package opa.pipelines

 deny["Every pipeline must have a Manual Judgment stage"] {